basharast/RetroArch-ARM/cores/README.md

 Tested on UWP & WOA versions including quick tests for the contents

-# Copy
+# Sources

-Those in total are more than 10GB, there is no way I can get them uploaded,
+Those in total are ~8GB > 1.5GB compressed,

-as well I have no interests to fill my profile with them as sources,
+I have no interests to fill my profile with them as sources, get copy [here](https://mega.nz/folder/akgHWbSD#KYr2MEFqxHSTEJiX4uNXxw)

-to obtain the compress backup file please contact me at: bashar.astifan@outlook.com

 # Supported Cores
 ## Not updated, more cores added